Homebrew/legacy-homebrew/README.md

 I already have a bunch of junk in /usr/local
 --------------------------------------------
-Yeah, that's typical.
-You can either just merge this folder into what is already there -- it's perfectly safe, Homebrew will never touch the other files.
-Or you can make a note of what is already there and reinstall those packages using Homebrew after deleting /usr/local.
+The easiest thing to do is just git clone into /usr/local.
+The files that are there can remain there, Homebrew will never touch them.

+Otherwise, delete everything and reinstall with Homebrew.
+Or merge it in by hand.

 How about mate and gitx and that?
 ---------------------------------